fivdi/pigpio/doc/gpio.md

 ```

 #### waveTxAt()
-Returns the current transmitting waveform
+Returns the current transmitting waveId

 #### waveTxBusy()
 Checks to see if the waveform has ended